william-andersson/remote-install/README.md

 4. When it's time to reinstall, just execute the reinstall.sh script.
 5. The server will soon reboot into the installer and you can connect to it using vnc.

+# How it works
+./reinstall
+./reinstall suse
+When executed the script will look for a partition labeled "isoboot", mount it and start copying the requested iso.
+Afterwards, it will copy the corresponding 40_custom and make some necessary changes to it.
+Finally it updates grub to boot the iso using a loopback device.
+Before rebooting it will print ip-address and vnc password.

 # Disclaimer!
 The script only works with Fedora-server, RockyLinux and OpenSuse!
 (and probably RHEL/Centos/AlmaLinux)